deathcock/deathcock/README.md

 hi im tyler or wutever..  they them cuz im woke MASC LEANING!!!

 5teen in pony town years , TAKEN ILMBF SO MUCH !!!
-MY EVAN
+MY EVAN !!
+THE TOKI TO MY PICKLESSS

 i'll often be seen with friends, dont be scared to say hi ok?